profsmith89/ctps/_sources/chap12.md

 print(f'a = {aa}\nc = {cc}\nw = {ww}')
 ```

 What do you think now about recursion as a way of expressing a problem's implementation?
 As you can see, it works extremely well for problems that are amenable to divide-and-conquer solutions.
-Interestingly, a large number of problems in math and nature[^fn9] are neatly expressed in recursive formulations because we can solve them with *induction*, which is what we saw in our recursive solution to factorial.
+Interestingly, a large number of problems in math and nature are neatly expressed in recursive formulations because we can solve them with *induction*, which is what we saw in our recursive solution to factorial.

 ## Beckett's challenge

 As promised, this chapter ends by solving a problem that doesn't seem like it is amenable to a divide-and-conquer approach.
 Now, I don't expect you to see the solution before it's presented.
 I don't even expect you to feel comfortable with the solution after you've played with its recursive implementation.
 It takes time and repeated practice to think in this way, and you're probably still striving to be comfortable building iterative solutions.
 I simply ask you to work through this final problem and appreciate the power of the approach and the simplicity of the solution.
 And then remember this technique when you're solving your own problems.

 Since this book has a theatrical theme, we're going to investigate a problem posed by [the playwright Samuel Beckett](https://en.wikipedia.org/wiki/Samuel_Beckett).
-One of his plays, named *Quad*, has the actors enter and exit the stage so that *the same subset of actors never appear together more than once*.[^fn10]
+One of his plays, named *Quad*, has the actors enter and exit the stage so that *the same subset of actors never appear together more than once*.[^fn9]

 What does this mean?
 Let's imagine a play with three actors, named `A`, `B`, and `C`.
 As the play begins, the curtain rises on an empty stage.
 We'll represent an empty stage by placing a `0` under each of the actors' names.
 Then, when actor enters the stage, we'll change their `0` to a `1`.
 When they exit, their `1` becomes a `0`.
 Only one actor will enter or exit the stage at any instance in time.